elisabetecosta/elisabetecosta/README.md

 - 💬 Ask me about **HTML, CSS and JavaScript**

-- ⭐ You can find all my main projects inside the repository named [Portfolio](link)
+- ⭐ You can find all my main projects inside my [Portfolio](link) repository

 - 📫 How to reach me: elisabetecostaupwork@gmail.com